-Located in the southern part of Africa, Botswana is a flat and desert country that discovered it was sitting on a diamond throne.
-Despite rarely being on the news and not having much buzz, positive or negative, Botswana is a fascinating country that is slowly building its own brand and recognition.
+Botswana is a flat and desert country located in the southern part of Africa that discovered it was sitting on a diamond throne.
+Despite rarely being on the news and not having much buzz, positive or negative, Botswana is a fascinating country slowly building its brand and recognition.
 So, what is Botswana famous for?

 7 things Botswana is famous for